line/line-bot-sdk-java/README.md

 Spring Boot 2.x is scheduled for retirement on 2023/11/18.
 This means that line-bot-sdk-java 5.x will be retired on 2023/11/18. https://endoflife.date/spring-boot

-We will add new features to line-bot-sdk-java 6.x.
-But if you send us a backport patch for maint/5.x branch, we might apply it :)

 ## Contributing